skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 8th of Last Summer, 1501dy {.date}

 They party begins the day by getting ready for their trip tomorrow.
-Skeeve now has a membership to the mage's guild, which means he can shop at some of the more exclusive places in town.
+Skeeve now has a membership to the Mage's Guild, which means he can shop at some of the more exclusive places in town.
 He buys some potions.
 He purchases a potion of healing, which he presents to Thordek as thanks for saving his life a few days earlier.
 Thordek is